kalemena/drone-car/README.md

 If you need full understanding of what is nRF24L01, follow guides in [References](#references) for simple sketches.

-These are copied under [nRF24L01 basic examples](references/01-discover-rf24)
+Here are skectehs copied under [nRF24L01 basic examples folder](references/01-discover-rf24)

 ### Discover servos - example move servos

-My Sanwa servos seems very old, not same pinout that others!
+My Sanwa servos seems very old, not same pinout than others!

 ![Sanwa](res/sanwa-servo.jpg)